jgstew/bigfix-cloudformation-template/README.md

 # Abandoned

-I am no longer using the AWS server I was trying to automate with this template, so this is incomplete.
+I am no longer using the AWS server I was trying to automate with this template, so this is incomplete and will probably stay that way.

 ## bigfix-cloudformation-template